evnbr/bindery/docs/docs.md

 Adds or avoids page breaks for the selected element.
 - `selector:` Which elements the rule should be applied to.
 - `position:`
-  - `'before'`
+  - `'before'` insert a break before the element, so it starts on a new page
-  - `'after'`
+  - `'after'` insert a break after the element
   - `'both'` insert breaks before and after the element
-  - `'avoid'` prevent the element from breaking in the middle, by pushing it to the next page.
+  - `'avoid'` prevents the element from breaking in the middle, by pushing it to the next page.
 - `continue:` will insert an extra break when appropriate so that the flow will resume on a specific page. `Optional`
   - `'left'`